omonimus1/blog-jade-rubick/content/posts/2021-07-19--how-to-speed-up-hiring/index.md

 <re-img src="24-hr-sla.png" width="50%"></re-img>

-Even if you do nothing else, this will give you 2-10 times better results than being average.
+Even if you do nothing else, this will give you many times better results than being average.

 Most companies take a week or more to get back to candidates.
 This little change accelerates every step of your interview process.
 The end result in people get through the whole process faster.